 So you hustled and got a house under contract.
 You ran the numbers and you figure you can profit $10,000 or more on just this one property!
 You’re excited, nervous, and ready to finish the deal.

 After all, having a house under contract isn’t enough.
 You also need someone on the other side who’s willing to pay you cash for that property.
 And you can’t just have one buyer — you need a whole list of people who are willing to buy the properties you put under contract if you’re to turn your side-hustle into a successful, growing business.

 (One buyer probably won’t want to buy all of your properties)

-And while finding buyers is typically a lot easier than finding motivated sellers, it still takes some work.
+And while finding cash buyers is typically easier than finding motivated sellers, it still takes some work.

 To help, here are some tips you can use to find buyers, build a trusting long-term relationship with them, and get them purchasing your deals in no time.

 Top 8 ways to find cash buyers: